HungryHowies/Zitadel-with-Opensearch-SSO/README.md

 ### Execute Security Script

-This will apply any configuration done from the steps above.
+This will apply the configuration from config.yml file.

 Change directory.